-The Company's provision for income taxes for continuing operations in interim periods is computed by applying its estimated annual effective rate against its loss before income tax benefit for the period.
+The Company's provision for income taxes for continuing operations in interim periods is computed by applying its estimated annual effective rate against its loss before income tax (expense) benefit for the period.
 In addition, non-recurring or discrete items are recorded during the period in which they occur.
-The effective tax rate for the three months ended March 31, 2010 and 2009 was 0.09% and 0.39%, respectively.
+The effective tax rate for the three months ended June 30, 2010 and 2009 was (0.01%) and 0.76%, respectively.
+The effective tax rate for the six months ended June 30, 2010 and 2009 was 0.06% and 0.45%, respectively.

-The Company currently has not had to accrue interest and penalties related to unrecognized income tax benefits, however when or if the situation occurs, the Company will recognize interest and penalties within the income tax expense (benefit) line in the accompanying Condensed Consolidated Statements of Operations and within the related tax liability in the Condensed Consolidated Balance Sheets.
+The Company currently has not had to accrue interest and penalties related to unrecognized income tax benefits.
+However when or if the situation occurs, the Company will recognize interest and penalties within the income tax expense (benefit) line in the accompanying Condensed Consolidated Statements of Operations and within the related tax liability in the Condensed Consolidated Balance Sheets.